 What To Expect?
 (Week 1 to Week 12)

-The feeling of pregnancy is like your getting a gift from God for lifelong.
+The feeling of pregnancy is like you’re getting a gift from God for lifelong.
 You will feel every moment special when you are with your child.
 Parents’ hearts and minds are filled full of emotions and happiness.
 These three months are going to be the most important phase for you and your baby.
 Your body will change a lot for the growth of your baby.
 During these 9 months, a mother may also face many health and mental issues.
 You will forget all about it when you see the first sight of your baby.
 His first cry will make you smile from the heart with tears rolling down from your eyes.
 This is the special moment when you have to thank god for what he has given you.
 A special gift for the rest of your life.
 Check here to know more about how pregnancy occurs and what are the first symptoms of pregnancy.

 Let’s see what changes you and your baby may see in these first three months of pregnancy:-

 Pregnancy is different for every woman.
 Some women won’t face any problems and have a perfect and healthy pregnancy in the first trimester.
 While some women may feel miserable and exhausted in this first trimester and the whole 9 months.
 It’s important to know what changes you may feel in your body and how your baby develops every month so that you take care of yourself properly.
 Every parent is curious to know what will happen next.
 Every day they keep on questioning themselves about their and their baby’s health.
 Your loved ones around you will be more concerned about you now and your pregnancy and take great care of you so that you don’t face any problems related to pregnancy.
-As everyone is showing so much care to you, you may feel special and thankful for each and everyone and mainly the god.
+As everyone is showing so much care to you, you may feel special and thankful for each and everyone, and mainly god.

 Changes in The Mother:-